sam0delkin/intellij-psa/README.md

 As it already said, indexing is a time-consuming and slow process, so it would be nice to minimize external process calls.
 For this purpose a batch processing were introduced.
 It is working absolutely same as usual Completion or GoTo request, but `PSA_CONTEXT` is now actually contain an array of contexts: one for each element being indexed.

+> [!NOTE]
+> You can configure number of elements which will be sent to your PSA script in batch from plugin settings.

 To support batch processing your PSA script `Info` result should return an optional config value `supports_batch` and if it's value is `true`, plugin will use batch processing during indexing.